top of page

 A Saturday outing to Sports Connection is planned for all youth participants for laser tag, bowling, and arcade games.
 Pizza and other snacks will be available for sale.
 Adults may prefer to rest, visit a museum, or shop.

 Adult participants rehearse and sing with the trebles at Evensong daily.
 In addition, adults will have opportunities to observe rehearsals and participate in daily adult seminars.
 At least one seminar will include information and materials for implementing the RSCM training scheme, Voice for Life.
 Others will include opportunities to discuss how to address the challenges that arise in music programs and a time to share repertoire ideas with others.
-All participants under age 21 will share rooms and hall bathrooms.
+All participants living under age 21 will share rooms and hall bathrooms.

 Positions for two organ scholars are included in the course.
 Two high school or college students interested in learning to play the organ for liturgical services will be chosen to attend the course and study accompanying and service playing with the course organist at no charge.
 Cornel Zimmer Organ Builders is providing scholarship funds for the organ scholars again this year.
 Contact Alan Reed to apply before May 31.